 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Make sure you hire a licensed solar installer.
-This ensures that the work is done correctly using current best installation practices.
+It's imperative that your solar installer has the proper licensing.
+This helps ensure that the work is done correctly using current installation best practices.
 Once an electrical professional in Florida has four years of field experience, including one year as an apprentice, they can take two tests to earn a CV license with the Florida Construction Industry Licensing Board.
 Florida also allows electrical contractors to install solar panels, but they may need to subcontract some tasks to a licensed roofer.

-Top-notch solar installations should come with strong workmanship and performance guarantees.
-A workmanship guarantee covers installation defects, such as poor wiring, cracks in the panels, or poor alignment.
-A performance warranty guarantees a minimum energy output.
-Comprehensive guarantees indicate that a solar company believes in its work.
+Top-notch solar installations should come with strong workmanship and performance warranties.
+A workmanship guarantee covers installation issues, such as cracks in the panels, poor wiring, or poor alignment.
+A performance guarantee ensures a minimum energy output.
+Comprehensive warranties indicate that a solar company believes in its work.

 In Kendall West, solar panels cost an average of $3,210 per kilowatt, with an average system size of 5.3 kilowatts.
 The typical Kendall West homeowner spends $12,003 on their solar array after federal tax refunds.
-An estimate from a local provider will consider additional information based on your desired system's capacity, size, required preliminary work, and panel type.
-In some cases, homeowners may prefer leasing solar panels to reduce upfront costs.
+An estimate from a local provider will consider additional information based on your desired system's panel type, size, capacity, and required preliminary work.
+In some cases, homeowners may prefer to lease solar panels to reduce upfront costs.

 Incentive Type: Sales Tax Incentive